wso2-attic/puppet-modules/modules/wso2am/README.md

-# WSO2 AM Puppet Module
+# WSO2 API Manager Puppet Module

-This repository contains the generic puppet module for installing and configuring WSO2 AM on various environments.
-It supports multiple versions of WSO2 AM product.
+This repository contains the puppet module for installing and configuring WSO2 API Manager 1.9.1 & 1.10.0 on various environments.
 Configuration data is managed using [Hiera](http://docs.puppetlabs.com/hiera/1/).
-Hiera provides a mechanism for separating configuration data from Puppet scripts and managing them in a separate set of YAML files in a hierarchical manner.
+Hiera provides a mechanism for separating configuration data from Puppet scripts and managing them in a set of YAML files in a hierarchical manner.

 ## Supported Operating Systems